YourongYe/Programming-Basics/general_OO/oo_4_principals.md

 It can restrict direct access to some of the object's components

 Benefit:
-avoid duplications, easy to maintain the object need not reveal all its attributes and behaviors.
+avoid duplications, easy to maintain
+the object need not reveal all its attributes and behaviors

 # Polymorphism
 Not always happens along with abstract class